funkybob/django-nap/docs/index.rst

 I wanted to take the solid serialising pattern from TastyPie, with the separation of roles of django-rest-framework, and include a Publisher API I developed some time ago.

+In the spirit of the Unix philosophy, Nap provides a few tools which each do one thing, and do it well.
+They are:

+1. Serialiser

+   Declarative style Serialiser definitions for reducing complex Python objects to simple types expressible in JSON.

+2. Publisher

+   A Class-based view system which merges many related views into a single class, including url routing.

+3. API

+   Manage many Publishers and API versions with simple auto-discover resource registration.

-Nap does not provide the wide range of features you see in tools like Django REST Framework and TastyPie, like rate limiting, token authentication, automatic UI, etc.  Instead, it provides a flexible framework that makes it easy to combine with other specialised apps.
+Nap does not provide the wide range of features you see in tools like Django REST Framework and TastyPie, such as rate limiting, token authentication, automatic UI, etc.  Instead, it provides a flexible framework that makes it easy to combine with other specialised apps.

 Contents: